 Network-Attached Storage (NAS) allows access to storage drives via a network.
-While some organizations treat NAS as a form of backup, in reality, this is not what it is intended for.
+While some organizations treat NAS as a form of data backup, in reality, this is not what it is intended for.

 To ensure your data is protected, and that you can restore it in case of a disaster, it is important to have an adequate backup strategy alongside your NAS system.
 In the following, we cover the basics of NAS, including the different types of NAS devices, and how it compares to the cloud.
 We then explain why you need a dedicated backup solution to complement your NAS, and describe the different approaches to achieving it.